Blasts kill 7 Turkish soldiers, PKK blamed

-DIYARBAKIR, Turkey Kurdish guerrillas killed seven Turkish soldiers in an attack on a military convoy in southeastern Turkey on Wednesday, officials said, and the government vowed to retaliate, saying its patience had snapped.

-Eleven soldiers were also wounded when a series of blasts hit their convoy in Hakkari province, the latest in a string of attacks by Kurdish guerrillas on the military.
+DIYARBAKIR, Turkey Seven Turkish soldiers were killed and 11 wounded on Wednesday when their convoy was hit by a series of blasts in the southeastern Hakkari province, officials said, in the latest attack by Kurdish guerrillas on the military.

-Turkish Prime Minister Tayyip Erdogan condemned the killings, saying those who carried out such attacks would "pay the price."

 A statement from the provincial governor's office blamed militants from the Kurdistan Workers Party (PKK) for the attack in Hakkari's Cukurca district near the Iraqi border, an area where PKK separatists are active.